ghi-electronics/Documentation/software/tinyclr/tutorials/uart.md

 }

 ```

 > [!Tip]
 > Once you type += after the event, hit the tab key and Visual Studio will automatically create the event for you.

 ## RS232
 UART uses the processor's voltage levels (logic levels) for transferring data.
 On the SITCore this is 0 to 3.3 volts.
-In the early days of computers UARTs used -12 to 12 volts to communicate reliably over longer distances.
+In the early days of computers, UARTs used -12 to +12 volts to communicate reliably over longer distances.
 This is known as the RS232 standard.

 Some PCs still include serial ports, but those are RS232 serial ports.
 A voltage level shifter is needed to properly connect a logic level UART to an RS232 device.